richafnu/Viva/Viva/glint/setup/glint-gcch-b2b-guest.md

 ms.topic: how-to
 ms.service: viva-glint
 ms.localizationpriority: high
-ms.date: 03/31/2025
+ms.date: 04/04/2025
 ---

 # Invite Government Cloud users to your Viva Glint tenant

-Microsoft Viva Glint is available for commercial tenants but isn't available for Government Community Cloud (GCC) or Government Community Cloud High (GCC-High) entities.
-For organizations with Viva Glint installed to a commercial tenant, admins can invite users that need dashboard access from GCC or GCC-High cloud tenants as B2B collaboration users.
-Consider Viva Glint survey access methods, Microsoft Entra configuration steps, data upload requirements in the Viva Glint app, and the B2B guest sign-in experience described in this article when inviting GCC or GCC-High users to your commercial tenant.
+Microsoft Viva Glint is available for commercial tenants but isn't available for Government Community Cloud (GCC) or Government Community Cloud High (GCC High) entities.
+For organizations with Viva Glint installed to a commercial tenant, admins can invite users that need dashboard access from GCC or GCC High cloud tenants as B2B collaboration users.
+Consider Viva Glint survey access methods, Microsoft Entra configuration steps, data upload requirements in the Viva Glint app, and the B2B guest sign-in experience described in this article when inviting GCC or GCC High users to your commercial tenant.

 > [!NOTE]
 > Cross-tenant synchronization and multitenant organization don't currently support cross-cloud setups.